094459/newsletter-oss-projects/README.md

 **eks-saas-gitops**

 [eks-saas-gitops](https://aws-oss.beachgeek.co.uk/3k1) This repository offers a sample pattern to manage multi-tenancy in a Kubernetes cluster using GitOps with Flux.
 The provided CloudFormation template automates the deployment of necessary AWS resources and sets up an environment ready for GitOps practices. (#184)

+**eslint-cdk-plugin**

+[eslint-cdk-plugin](https://aws-oss.beachgeek.co.uk/45z) provides an ESLint plugin for AWS CDK.
+ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.
+This provides rules for the AWS CDK to help you write readable, maintainable, and reusable code.
+There are extensive rules provided ([eslint-rules](https://aws-oss.beachgeek.co.uk/461)) to get you going.
+Check out the project webpage [here](https://aws-oss.beachgeek.co.uk/460). (#205)

 **gh-relfind**